Why Google Drive, Dropbox, and SharePoint Are Not Built for Evidence Management

 Evidence management systems include built-in reporting modules that produce audit-ready documentation in minutes.
 Chain of custody reports, access logs, retention compliance summaries, and case disposition records are all formatted to meet legal and regulatory standards.
 See how law enforcement agencies build court-ready evidence workflows that hold up to prosecutorial and judicial scrutiny from the moment evidence is collected.

-- Insurance companies managing claims investigation files
+• Insurance companies managing claims investigation files

-- Government agencies managing FOIA requests or inter-agency investigations
+• Government agencies managing FOIA requests or inter-agency investigations

 By then, the cost of switching is far higher than it would have been if you had acted proactively.

-- Automated chain of custody logging with tamper-evident audit trails
+• Automated chain of custody logging with tamper-evident audit trails

-- Hash-based file integrity verification at ingestion
+• File integrity verification through cryptographic hashing at ingestion

-- Legal hold and retention management with policy enforcement
+• Legal hold and retention management with policy enforcement

-- Defensible disposal workflows with certificates of destruction
+• Defensible disposal workflows with full documentation

 Not sure what to prioritize during evaluation?
 This breakdown of the evidence management software features law enforcement agencies rely on most is a good place to start.
 If your organization is in active procurement, this guide on evaluating evidence management software covers the specific capabilities government buyers should validate before making a decision.

 Cloud storage tools are excellent at what they were built for.
-Evidence management is simply not that purpose.
+Evidence management is not that purpose.

 Ready to VIDIZMO Digital Evidence Management System for your organization?
 Start by assessing your current chain of custody documentation process.
 That is usually where the gaps become most visible, most quickly.
 Contact us today to speak with an expert and find out how VIDIZMO can help you close those gaps.